YiyangZhou/LURE/README.md

     ...
 ```

 The file *'filter_cap.json'* contains our prepared 5000 LURE training data entries.
-Each sample within includes three fields: *'image_id'* , which represents the name of the image in the training data; *'caption'*, which denotes the detailed description obtained from [LLaVA-Instruct-150K](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K/tree/main) corresponding to the image; and *'h_caption'*, which signifies the hallucinated description we constructed based on 'caption' (this might include ambiguous objects and contributing objects).
+Each sample within includes three fields: *'image_id'* , which represents the name of the image in the training data; *'caption'*, which denotes the detailed description obtained from [LLaVA-Instruct-150K](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K/tree/main) corresponding to the image; and *'h_caption'*, which signifies the hallucinated description we constructed based on *'caption'* (this might include ambiguous objects and contributing objects).

+The images can be directly downloaded from [coco2014 train](https://cocodataset.org/#download).
+As for *'filter_cap.json'*, we have already prepared a version containing data masked for ambiguous objects, which can be found at xxx.

 ### Model Inference